johnkou97/johnkou97.github.io/_projects/exomoons.md

 By integrating these methods with observational data, future studies can improve the accuracy and sensitivity of exomoon detection techniques, enabling a more comprehensive understanding of planetary systems like β Pictoris b.

 ## Simulating Exomoon Detection

 Through Bayesian modeling, this chapter simulates the detection of exomoons by creating synthetic radial velocity data with added observational noise.
-Results demonstrate that moons with higher masses and shorter orbital periods are easier to detect.
-For β Pictoris b, exomoons larger than 20 Earth masses with a 10-day period or shorter are within detectable thresholds, depending on noise levels.
+The study focuses on β Pictoris b, a massive exoplanet with favorable characteristics for exomoon detection.
+By varying moon masses, orbital periods, and noise levels, we investigate the detectability thresholds for exomoons around β Pic b, providing insights into the challenges and opportunities of exomoon detection through radial velocity analysis.

+To simulate exomoon signals, we use the `exoplanet` module, setting β Pictoris b as the central body with known parameters such as mass ($$11.9 \(M_{\text{J}}\)$$) and radius ($$1.65 \(R_{\text{J}}\)$$).
+Orbital inclinations are fixed at $$\(90^\circ\)$$ to simulate edge-on orbits, and we assume circular orbits for simplicity.

+Synthetic radial velocity data is generated for 25 observations spanning 130 days, consistent with observing schedules from the VLT’s CRIRES+ spectrograph.
+To mimic real conditions, observational noise is added, modeled as a Gaussian distribution with amplitudes of 500 m/s (current capabilities) and 250 m/s (near-future improvements).

+We apply a Bayesian model using PyMC3 to fit orbital parameters, including the moon's period and semi-amplitude.
+The model uses Markov Chain Monte Carlo (MCMC) sampling, with 1000 tuning iterations and 1000 draws per chain.
+Successful detections occur when the model converges, producing well-constrained posteriors for key parameters.

+In the figure below, we simulate a moon with 80 Earth masses and a 10-day orbital period.
+Despite 500 m/s noise, the Bayesian model fits the radial velocity data well, converging on a posterior period of the same value, within the confidence interval.
+The model's accuracy demonstrates that such moons are detectable with current observational noise thresholds.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">